How to Safely Format Toshiba Hard Drive for Mac - Qiling

 Format Toshiba Hard Drive for Mac Using Disk Utility

-Disk Utility is hard disk management software for Mac operating system.
-It offers many hard drive management functions, including partitioning and formatting new hard drives, mounting or unmounting disk volumes, and burning disk images to CD/DVD.
-You can perform the following steps to format your Toshiba hard drive via the Disk Utility.
+Disk Utility is a hard disk management software for Mac that offers various functions, including partitioning and formatting new hard drives, mounting or unmounting disk volumes, and burning disk images to CD/DVD.
+To format a Toshiba hard drive using Disk Utility, you can follow specific steps.

 Step 1.
 Connect the Toshiba hard drive to your Mac.

 Step 2.
-Launch the Disk Utility on your Mac (Finder > Applications > Utilities).
+Launch the Disk Utility on your Mac by going to Finder > Applications > Utilities.

 disk utility-1